BeSnappy/api-docs/readme.md

 ## Introduction

 All Snappy API end-points begin with `https://app.besnappy.com/api/v1/` and use the HTTPS protocol.
-All requests should also pass a username and password to authenticate via Basic Auth.
+All requests should also pass a username and password, or API key to authenticate via Basic Auth.

+You may retrieve your API key via the "Your Settings" menu in Snappy.
+Once in the settings menu, the security tab will provide access to your API key.
+When authenticating via API key, pass the key as the "username" and any string (such as "x) as the password.

 Response payloads are typically JSON; however, a few end-points return only a simple string identifier.